 With its varied landscape of hills and mountains, rugged coastlines and sandy beaches, lush rice terraces and barren volcanic hillsides all providing a picturesque backdrop to its colourful, deeply spiritual and unique culture, it’s no wonder Bali has become known as the Island of the Gods.
 Whether you’re back-packing through Asia, on a family holiday with the kids or out to soak up some luxury, Bali has something for everyone.
 From lounging on the beach, world-class surfing, cultural, historical and archaeological attractions, you can find it all on Bali.

 The beaches here are popular for surfing, which makes it less than ideal for anything else.
 If you want to swim, windsurf or just lie on the beach, or are looking for relaxation rather than parties, then you might want to consider Sanur on the east coast, or venture further afield to Lembongan island.
-There are also plenty of exciting and fun water and land based activities, often based right off the beach, ranging from Bana boat rides and Parasailing to cultural and culinary tours.
+There are also plenty of exciting and fun water and land based Bali activities, ranging from white water rafting and hiking to cultural and culinary tours.

 BEST PLACES TO VISIT IN BALI